Maximally Dense Disc Packings on the Plane: Introduction

 \section{Introduction}

-A disc packing is called \emph{compact} or \emph{triangulated} if its contact graph is triangulated, i.e. the graph formed by connecting the centers of every adjacent disc consists only of triangular faces.
+A disk packing is called \emph{compact} or \emph{triangulated} if its contact graph is triangulated, i.e. the graph formed by connecting the centers of every adjacent disk consists only of triangular faces.
 We are interested in packings on the flat torus, which are equivalent to doubly periodic packings in the plane.
-The problem is to find and classify all compact packings of order $n$ on the torus, meaning the packing uses $n$ different sized discs.
+The problem is to find and classify all compact packings of order $n$ on the torus, meaning the packing uses $n$ different sized disks.
 For $n=1$, only a single triangulated packing exists, the hexagonal lattice, where each disk touches six others of the same size.
-For $n=2$, nine packings exist, found by Kennedy \cite{MR2195054}.
-For $n=3$, there are 164 such packings, found by Fernique, Hashemi, and Sizova \cite{1808.10677}.
-(This is much less than the upper bound of 11,462 packings given by Messerschmidt \cite{1709.03487}.)
+For $n=2$, nine triangulated packings exist, found by Kennedy \cite{MR2195054}.
+For $n=3$, there are 164 triangulated packings, found by Fernique, Hashemi, and Sizova \cite{MR4292755}.
+(This is much less than the upper bound of 11,462 packings given by Messerschmidt \cite{MR4033125}.)

-In 1890, Thue gave the first proof that the hexagonal lattice is the densest single size disc packing.
+In 1890, Thue gave the first proof that the hexagonal lattice is the densest single size disk packing.
 However, some considered his proof to be incomplete.
 In 1940, L. Fejes T\'oth provided the first rigorous proof.
-This caused Fejes T\'oth to wonder about the densest possible packings with multiple disc sizes.
-The density of any such packing must be strictly greater than $\pi/\sqrt{12}$, which is the density of the hexagonal lattice.
+This caused Fejes T\'oth to consider the densest possible packings with multiple disk sizes.
+The density of any such packing, if triangulated, must be strictly greater than $\pi/\sqrt{12}$, which is the density of the hexagonal lattice.
 Here, in Theorem \ref{thm:triangle-pack-min} we provide a simple proof.

-For any disc packing, let $0<q\leq1$ be the ratio between the radii of the smallest and largest circles used.
+For any disk packing, let $0<q\leq1$ be the ratio between the radii of the smallest and largest circles used.
 Florian derived a formula for an upper bound for the density of a packing depending on its value of $q$:

 \begin{theorem}[Florian \cite{MR0155235}] If $\delta$ is the density of a packing in the plane with radii between $1$ and $q$, then $\delta \le s(q)$. \end{theorem}